pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 FeatureCounts
 --------------

-Function:
+**Function:**

-FeatureCounts is a general purpose read-summarisation program for RNA and DNA sequencing, that identifies and quantifies the overall coverage for a specified genomic feature eg. genes, exons.
-FeatureCounts comparable in summarisation accuracy to other read counting programs, but has the major advantage of reduced computational cost.
+FeatureCounts is a general purpose read-summarisation program for RNA and DNA sequencing that identifies and quantifies the overall coverage of a specified genomic feature eg. genes, exons.
+FeatureCounts is comparable in summarisation accuracy to other read counting programs, but has the major advantage of reduced computational cost.
 FeatureCounts has been found to be ten times faster on average than other current read counting methods and requires much less computational memory.
 This program is also the only one of its kind that can currently be run in parallel (eg. you can run all your files at once provided you have fewer files than cores on your computer).
 The high efficiency of featureCounts can be attributed to its ultrafast search algorithm for features, as well as the program being implemented in the C programming language.

-Use:
+**Use: **

-To identify and then quantify reads for any genomic feature eg. determine expression level of genes, exons, transposons etc.
+To identify and then quantify reads for any genomic feature eg. to determine expression level of genes, exons, transposons etc.

-Requirements:
+**Requirements:**

- -You must provide the same genomic library used in subread for analysis, however, you need to provide the annotated genome version.
+ *For featureCounts analysis, you must provide the same genomic library that you used for Subread, however, you need to supply the annotated genome version of the library.
- -The standard format for the annotated genome may be downloaded from library websites (eg. TAIR) in the standard gff3 format.
+ *The format for the annotated genome may be downloaded from library websites (eg. TAIR) in the standard gff3 format.
 You can however also use a saf file, which is a more basic condensed version of gff3.

-References:
+**References:**

 Liao Y, Smyth GK, Shi W. (2014). featureCounts: an efficient general purpose program for assigning sequence reads to genomic features. *Bioinformatics*, 30(7):923-930.